+- 4. Students will be sent a Satisfactory Academic Progress report upon reaching each benchmark.
+Students must sign this report in a timely manner.
+A copy of each signed Satisfactory Academic Progress report will kept in the student's file.

-- 4. A student's academic grade percentage is determined by;
+- 5. A student's academic grade percentage is determined by;

 - a.
 Theory exams;

 - b.
 Practical exams, and;

 - c.
 Practice activities.